CuriousCurmudgeon/history_of_vcs/04_cvs.md

 Brian Berliner received his BS in Computer Sciene from the University of Illinois in 1985.
 He's had a long career working on supercomputers, CVS, and business systems.
 He's been a founder and an executive.
 Advisor and board member.
 He's been busy.

 Brian Berliner took those original scripts and ported them to C in roughly two weeks.
 This port turned into the official CVS.
-He started it in Apirl 1989 with input from other contributors while working at Prisma.
+He started it in April 1989 with input from other contributors while working at Prisma.
 Prisma was a third-party developer working on the SunOS kernel.
 His port was released under the GPL and CVS 1.0 became a Free Software Foundation project on November 19, 1990.
 It's relationship with GNU is a bit murky.
 Some GNU pages called it a GNU project and others did not.

 # Advances over RCS
 CVS was the first version control system of what became known as the second generation.
 It's primary advancements were